-Messier 29 or M 29, also known as NGC 6913, is an open cluster of stars in the Cygnus constellation.
+Messier 29 or M29, also known as NGC 6913, is a quite small, bright open cluster of stars just south of the central bright star Gamma Cygni of a northerly zone of the sky, Cygnus.
 It was discovered by Charles Messier in 1764, and can be seen from Earth by using binoculars.

-This cluster can be seen in binoculars.
+North of 47 degrees north, the cluster is for part or all of the day above the horizon.
+It can be made out in binoculars in a good sky.
 In telescopes, lowest powers are best.
-The brightest stars of Messier 29 form a "stubby dipper", as Mallas says it.
-The four brightest stars form a quadrilateral, and another three, a triangle north of them.
+The brightest of its stars form a "stubby dipper", per Mallas.
+The four brightest stars form a quadrilateral, and another set a small triangle just north of the northernmost of the four.
 It is often known as the "cooling tower" due to its resemblance to the hyperboloid-shaped structures.
 A few fainter stars are around them, but the cluster appears quite isolated, especially in smaller telescopes.
 In photographs, many faint Milky Way background stars appear.

-Messier 29 can be found quite easily as it is about 1.7 degrees south and a little east of Gamma or 37 Cygni (Sadr).
-In the vicinity of Messier 29, there is some diffuse nebulosity which can be detected in photographs.
+Messier 29 can be found quite easily as it is about 1.7 degrees south of Gamma or 37 Cygni (Sadr).
+Angularly close, and almost certainly nearby in space, is diffuse nebulosity.